Sharing and permissions in the SharePoint modern experience

 If you have confidential information that should never be shared externally, we recommend storing the information in a site that has external sharing turned off.
 Create additional sites as needed to use for external sharing.
 This helps you to manage security risk by preventing external access to sensitive information.

-SharePoint and OneDrive integration with Azure AD B2B
+SharePoint and OneDrive integration with Microsoft Entra B2B

-With SharePoint and OneDrive integration, the Azure B2B collaboration one-time passcode feature is used for external sharing of files, folders, list items, document libraries and sites.
+With SharePoint and OneDrive integration with Microsoft Entra B2B, the Azure B2B collaboration one-time passcode feature is used for external sharing of files, folders, list items, document libraries, and sites.
 (Shared channels in Teams don't use Azure B2B collaboration, but rather Azure B2B direct connect.)